 MyHeritage DNA Test Review

 MyHeritage is a world-renowned genealogy website with over 90 million users.
 It has been around for many years, and is one of the best sites out there for genealogical research.
 In recent years, MyHeritage has started to offer DNA testing to support their other research services.
-By getting DNA testing done through MyHeritage DNA (see latest price), you have the opportunity to connect with relatives you never even knew you had, build an online community, and share research.
+By getting DNA testing done through MyHeritage DNA, you have the opportunity to connect with relatives you never even knew you had, build an online community, and share research.

 Understanding Different DNA Tests

 Modern genealogical testing looks at three different chunks of DNA:

 - mtDNA - this gets passed along from mothers to their children with very little change, so it can trace your direct maternal line back a very long way

 - YDNA - this gets passed along from fathers to their sons with very little change, so it can map out your direct paternal line for many generations (but only males can use a YDNA test directly)